ministryofjustice/security-guidance/docs/security-in-the-office.md

 -   Always use a privacy screen.

 -   Be mindful of being overseen from outside.
-Position your monitor where it cannot be seen by anyone looking in.
+Position computer screens so that they cannot be seen by anyone looking in.
+Ensure that whiteboards are cleaned at the end of meetings, and cannot be read from outside the building while in use.
+Ensure that noticeboards cannot be read from outside the building.

 -   Where there is insufficient lockable storage space, you **SHALL** secure the premises where sensitive information or documents are held.
 If you are uncertain, talk to your manager.